syncfusion-content/flutter-docs/Flutter/chat/composer.md

 # Composer in Flutter Chat (SfChat)

-This section explains how to integrate and customize the composer in the Chat widget.
+This section explains how to integrate and customize the composer in the chat widget.

 ## Composer